THE SITUATION

 They are sent to remote, dangerous areas that doctors from the host countries won’t even venture to.

-Those suspected of planning to flee or not return to Cuba can have their properties seized, earnings withheld, or loved ones thrown in jail.
+Those suspected of planning to flee and not return to Cuba can have their properties seized, earnings withheld, or loved ones thrown in jail.
 Escaping to another country is impossible, as their passports are taken away upon reaching their assignment destination.

 More than 65 countries participated in supporting this slave labor system – all for the benefit of the Cuban regime.